-This recipe is a great way to start any morning, helping you get your daily dose of vitamins A and C. It’s also very easy to make.
+This recipe is a great way to start the morning, helping you get your daily dose of vitamins A and C. It’s also very easy to make.

 This simple, creamy soup is delicious served cold and accompanied with a scoop of ceviche.
 The recipe calls for 1 cup of milk—simply use almond milk.